 For some kinds of lung cancer, biomarker testing may be performed to provide information on whether there are changes in the cancer cells that can be targeted with specific drugs.

 The Targeted Therapy section of this website discusses biomarker testing and explains:

-- The cell changes or mutations that may allow lung cancer to grow (see "What is a mutation?")
+- The mutations that may allow lung cancer to grow (see "What is a mutation?")

 - How testing for these mutations is done, and what targeted therapy drugs are currently available (see "How is biomarker testing performed?”)